readytensor/rt-datasets-text-classification/README.md

 ---

-The following is the list of datasets along with a brief description and attributions:
+The following is the list of datasets along with a brief description for each and its attribution:

 ---